-Certification is the school’s way of notifying DVA that you are enrolled.
+Certification is the school’s way of notifying Department of Veteran Affairs (DVA) that you are enrolled.
 You must submit a Certification Request Form, every semester, in order to be certified to DVA for payment.
 You should allow us 5 working days to process your Certification Request Form.
 Failure to submit requested documents could result in possible delays.

-If you have allowed sufficient time, and still have not received a check or direct deposit, contact the VA with the Submit a Question tool or call them at 1-888-442-4551.
+If you have allowed sufficient time, and still have not received a check or direct deposit, contact the VA through any of these options: